mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 <%= turbo_stream_from "beer_index" %>
 ```

-This establishes a websocket connection between the browser and the server.
+This establishes a WebSocket connection between the browser and the server.

 And in order to publish updates, we can do this in our Beer model `app/models/beer.rb`